 Book Review for “The Blue Flower” by Penelope Fitzgerald.
 Summary: "This is the story of Friedrich von Hardenberg--Fritz, to his intimates--a young man of the late 18th century who is destined to become one of Germany's great romantic poets.
 In just over 200 pages, Fitzgerald creates a complete world of family, friends and lovers, but … Continue reading The Philosophy of Novalis.

-From “Rodham” by Curtis Sittenfeld to “Girls on the Line” by Aimie Runyan.
+From “Redhead by the Side of the Road” by Anne Tyler to “Uncommon Type: Stories” by Tom Hanks.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book … Continue reading TCL’s #6Degrees of Separation for September 5, 2020.
+A book … Continue reading TCL’s #6Degrees of Separation for February 6, 2021.

 Top Ten Tuesday was created by The Broke and the Bookish in June of 2010 and was moved to That Artsy Reader Girl in January of 2018.
 It was born of a love of lists, a love of books, and a desire to bring bookish friends together.
 The rules are simple: Each Tuesday, Jana assigns … Continue reading #TopTenTuesday – Top Ten Books Published Before I was Born.

 Book Review for “The Paris Library” by Janet Skeslien Charles.
 Summary: “Paris, 1939: Young and ambitious Odile Souchet has it all: her handsome police officer beau and a dream job at the American Library in Paris.
 When the Nazis march into Paris, Odile stands to lose everything she holds dear, including her beloved library.
 Together … Continue reading Reading French History.